elastic/integrations/packages/activemq/docs/README.md

 ### Audit Logs

-In many secured environments, it is required to log every user management action.
-For that, ActiveMQ implements audit logging, which means that every management action made through JMX or Web Console management interface is logged and available for later inspection.
+In secured environments, it is required to log every user management action.
+ActiveMQ implements audit logging, which means that every management action made through JMX or Web Console management interface is logged and available for later inspection.

 An example event for `audit` looks as following: